 Not only are these yogurt pouches made with 100% organic milk, but they also contain 35% less sugar than the leading kids’ yogurt.

 Ideal for picnics, road trips, camping and more – I’m pretty sure we never have enough Stonyfield yogurt pouches on hand.

 What are your favorite portable snacks for summer adventures?
 Leave a comment below, I’d love to hear from you!

 - 2 cups Stonyfield Smooth & Creamy Whole Milk French Vanilla Yogurt

-Line a baking sheet with parchment paper and pat the washed strawberries dry with paper towel.
+- Line a baking sheet with parchment paper and pat the washed strawberries dry with a paper towel.